Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 12 Oktober 2024 14.20.23 UTC
+- WIB: Sabtu, 12 Oktober 2024 15.28.15 UTC
-- WITA: Sabtu, 12 Oktober 2024 15.20.23 UTC
+- WITA: Sabtu, 12 Oktober 2024 16.28.15 UTC
-- WIT: Sabtu, 12 Oktober 2024 16.20.23 UTC
+- WIT: Sabtu, 12 Oktober 2024 17.28.15 UTC

 Kutipan Inspiratif:
-"Human nature is potentially aggressive and destructive and potentially orderly and constructive."
+"The moral virtues, then, are produced in us neither by nature nor against nature.
+Nature, indeed, prepares in us the ground for their reception, but their complete formation is the product of habit."

 Kategori: nature